Violating the KCBS inequality with a toy mechanism: Appendix

 where $\overline{p}_{C}$ denotes the marginal of $\overline{p}$ in $O^{C}$, i.e., for any $s \in O^{C}$,

-\end{defn} One can easily prove that non-contextuality and classicality (i.e., being classical) are equivalent concepts in the compatibility-hypergraph approach \cite{amaral2018graph}.
+\end{defn} One can easily prove that non-contextuality and classicality (i.e., having a classical realization) are equivalent concepts in the compatibility-hypergraph approach \cite{amaral2018graph}, by which we mean that a behavior $p$ is noncontextual (definition \ref{Def: Noncontextual}) if and only if it has a classical realization (definition \ref{def: Classical behavior}).

-It is easy to show that any classical behavior has a quantum realization, which means that any classical behavior is quantum \cite{amaral2018graph}.
-It is also easy to show that any quantum behavior is non-disturbing \cite{amaral2018graph}.
-Therefore, if we denote by $\mathscr{NC}(\mathcal{S})$, $\mathscr{Q}(\mathcal{S})$ and $\mathscr{ND}(\mathcal{S})$ the sets of noncontextual (or, equivalently, classical), quantum and non-disturbing behaviors, respectively, on a scenario $\mathcal{S}$, we obtain the well known chain of inclusions
+It is easy to show that any classical behavior (i.e., any behavior satisfying definition \ref{def: Classical behavior}) has a quantum realization, and it is also easy to show that any quantum behavior is non-disturbing \cite{amaral2018graph}.
+Therefore, if we denote by $\mathscr{NC}(\mathcal{S})$, $\mathscr{Q}(\mathcal{S})$ and $\mathscr{ND}(\mathcal{S})$ the sets of noncontextual (or, equivalently, ``classical''), quantum and non-disturbing behaviors, respectively, on a scenario $\mathcal{S}$, we obtain the well-known chain of inclusions

-The behavior we are interested in (definition \ref{def: n-faced coin toss}) is disturbing but lies outside the quantum set \cite{amaral2018graph}.
+The behavior we are interested in (definition \ref{def: n-faced coin toss}) is nondisturbing but lies outside the quantum set \cite{amaral2018graph}.